EpiphanySoft/watchable/README.md

     watchable1.relayEvents(new MyRelayer(watchable2));

 In this case, `watchable1` will call the `relay()` method for all events it fires.
 The `relay` method can then decide the particulars.
+All of the features described above can be leveraged by calling `super.relay()` as long as the `constructor` passes the `options` object to its `super()`.

 ## Utility Methods

-The `watchable` provides several helper functions that are directly exported.
+The `watchable` module provides several helper functions that are directly exported.
 These are mostly to mimic the `event-emitter` API since many equivalent capabilities are available as described above.

 These methods are: